Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 [SimpleRadioStandalone](http://dcssimpleradio.com/) (DCS-SRS) is an awesome tool built by CiriBob, who dedicates a lot of work and this simulated real life radio experience to DCS.
 Many if not every server runs an SRS server too, to let their players have a proper radio experience.<br/>
 DCSServerBot integrates nicely with SRS.
-If you place your server.cfg in your Saved Games\DCS(..)\Config folder (and I usually rename it to SRS.cfg, just to avoid confusions in there), the bot can auto-start and -stop your SRS server alongside with your DCS server.
+If you place your server.cfg in your Saved Games\DCS(...)\Config folder (and I usually rename it to SRS.cfg, just to avoid confusions in there), the bot can auto-start and -stop your SRS server alongside with your DCS server.
 It even monitors if SRS has crashed (that's a waste of code...
 I literally never saw that crash) and start it again in such a case.<br/>